Adaptive Planning for Multi-Attribute Controllable Summarization with Monte Carlo Tree Search: PACO

 \paragraph{Backpropagation.}

-At the end of each simulation, we update the visit count and cumulative value estimate $W(s,a)$ for each node along the search path using the simulation result $V(s_l)$ from the leaf node $s_{l}$.
-The mean action-value $Q(s, a)$ is then obtained as the ratio of the cumulative value to the visit count.
+At each simulation's end, we update the visit count and cumulative value estimate $W(s,a)$ for each node along the search path using the simulation result $V(s_l)$ from the leaf node $s_{l}$.
+The mean action-value $Q(s, a)$ is computed as the cumulative value divided by the visit count.

 \paragraph{Decision.}

 While node exploration during simulation is guided by stepwise value updates, the final summary is selected based on a fixed \textit{degree}.
 Unlike standard MCTS approaches that select the most visited or highest-value leaf node~\cite{6145622}, PACO selects the node with the highest degree across the entire tree.
 This enables PACO to adaptively control a subset of attributes, rather than enforce all of them, allowing for more flexible summarization tailored to each document.
 See Appendix~\ref{appendix:PACO algorithm} for algorithmic details.